About the Public Health Performance Improvement Network

 - Monthly webinars driven and led by practitioners in the field

-- An online portal for networking and resource exchange (currently in development)
+- An online portal for networking and resource exchange

 The phPIN network comprises an enthusiastic group of accomplished professionals willing and able to offer support.
 Network members avoid reinventing the wheel on performance improvement initiatives through: